nandeshnair/gettingncleaningdata/README.md

 11. Sort the resulting data set by the subject column and then by the activity column.
 12. Write the results to a file.

+####P.S:
-####P.S: It is assumed that all files constituting the data set are located in a directory called "UCI HAR Dataset" which is located inside the current working directory.
+1. It is assumed that all files constituting the data set are located in a directory called "UCI HAR Dataset" which is located inside the current working directory.

+2. The file "features_info.txt" contains the data variable description.